Characteristic function-based tests for spatial randomness: Introduction

-A CSR point process can also be viewed as a collection of independent uniformly distributed random variables, so the classical discrepancy (or goodness-of-fit) tests like Kolmogorov-Smirnov, Cram\'er-von Mises, and Anderson-Darling statistics are also suitable for testing for CSR, especially when the sampling window is rectangular \citep{zimmerman1993}.
-They are measures of distance between the empirical cumulative distribution function (CDF) and the theoretical CDF of a two- (or more) dimensional uniform distribution. \citet{Ho2007} notes that the discrepancy tests have the advantage of not requiring edge corrections, user-chosen parameters, or the estimation of intensity. \citet{zimmerman1993}'s $\bar{\omega}^2$ is a test of Cram\'er-von Mises type, modified to be independent of the choice of origin.
+\begin{modnew} Conditional on the number of points, a \end{modnew} CSR point process can also be viewed as a collection of independent uniformly distributed random variables, so the classical discrepancy (or goodness-of-fit) statistics, such as the Kolmogorov-Smirnov, Cram\'er-von Mises, and Anderson-Darling statistics, are also suitable for testing for CSR, especially when the sampling window is rectangular \citep{zimmerman1993}.
+They are measures of distance between the empirical cumulative distribution function (CDF) and the theoretical CDF of a two- (or more) dimensional uniform distribution. \citet{Ho2007} notes that discrepancy tests have the advantage of not requiring edge corrections, user-chosen parameters, or the estimation of intensity. \citet{zimmerman1993}'s $\bar{\omega}^2$ is a test for CSR of Cram\'er-von Mises type, modified to be independent of the choice of origin.
 Large values of $\bar{\omega}^2$ indicate aggregation or heterogeneity and small values indicate regularity.
-The asymptotic null distribution for $\bar{\omega}^2$ is derived by \citet{ZIMMERMAN1994189}, allowing for easy testing.
-This test is particularly strong against heterogeneous alternatives, i.e., global deviations from uniformity. \citet{Ho2007} considers other types of discrepancy tests that are also strong against long-range clustering.
-Nevertheless, the tests based on the empirical CDF are not very successful against regularity and short-range clustering.
+The asymptotic null distribution for $\bar{\omega}^2$ \begin{modnew} was \end{modnew} derived by \citet{ZIMMERMAN1994189}, allowing for easy testing.
+This test is particularly strong against heterogeneous alternatives, i.e., global deviations from uniformity. \citet{Ho2007} \begin{modnew} have considered \end{modnew} other types of discrepancy tests that are also strong against long-range clustering.
+However, tests based on the empirical CDF are not very successful against regularity and short-range clustering.